-Natalie Lane is currently undertaking the National Award in Special Educational Needs Coordination during 2021-2022.
+Natalie Lane has recently completed the National Award in Special Educational Needs Coordination during 2021-2022.
 As part of her role as SENDCO, Natalie attends any annual SEN conferences and cluster meetings to keep abreast of the latest developments, and also local cluster meetings with other SENDCOs.
 Through these meetings she has developed a list of contacts we can seek advice from.
 As part of her role she is also supported by the South Gloucestershire SEN/D Support Team.

-The TAs (Teacher Assistants) at St Mary's in liaison with the class teachers and SENDCO run a variety of different intervention programmes designed to help SEND children's schooling.
-Over the last few years training has been given in areas, such as Thrive, FUN KEY maths (a Mathematics programme), Dyslexia and Working Memory, Boosting Reading Programme and Speech and Language training.
+The teachers and TAs (Teacher Assistants) at St Mary's in liaison with the SENDCO run a variety of different intervention programmes designed to help SEND children's schooling.
+Over the last few years, training has been given in areas such as Read, Write Inc. Phonics, Thrive, FUN KEY maths (a Mathematics programme), Dyslexia and Working Memory, developing independence, Boosting Reading Programme, Speech and Language training, Autism, Emotion Coaching and Team Teach.
+The school has signed up to The National College app which has a wealth of training and webinars on a range of teaching, learning and SEN areas which all staff can access.
 Depending on the needs of particular child/ren, other training programmes are available - these will be updated as and when, and the training needs of the staff are developed depending on the needs of the children at St. Mary's.